Qinghai–Tibet railway

-The Qinghai–Tibet railway or Qingzang railway (མཚོ་བོད་ལྕགས་ལམ།, mtsho bod lcags lam; 青藏鐵路 (青藏铁路, Qīngzàng Tiělù)), is a high-elevation railway line in China between Xining, Qinghai Province, and Lhasa, Tibet.
+The Qinghai–Tibet railway or Qingzang railway (མཚོ་བོད་ལྕགས་ལམ།, mtsho bod lcags lam; 青藏鐵路 (青藏铁路, Qīngzàng Tiělù)) is a high-elevation railway line in China between Xining, Qinghai Province, and Lhasa, Tibet.
 With over 960 km of track being more than 4,000 m above sea level, it is the highest railway line in the world.

 Construction began on the 815 km section between Xining and Golmud in 1958 and was completed in 1984; the remaining 1142 km from Golmud to Lhasa started construction in 2001 and opened in 2006, making it the first railway line in Tibet.
 Passenger trains run from Beijing, Chengdu, Chongqing, Guangzhou, Shanghai, Xining, and Lanzhou, and can carry between 800 and 1,000 passengers during peak season.

-In addition to it being the world's highest railway, the line is also the holder of numerous other records; the line includes the Tanggula Pass, the highest point on a railway in the world at 5,072 m above sea level, and Tanggula railway station at 5,068 m is the world's highest railway station.
+In addition to being the world's highest railway, the line is the holder of numerous other records; the line includes the Tanggula Pass, the highest point on a railway in the world at 5,072 m above sea level, and Tanggula railway station at 5,068 m is the world's highest railway station.
 The 1,338 m long Fenghuoshan tunnel is the highest rail tunnel in the world at 4,905 m above sea level.

 In 2022, the Chinese government announced plans for the line to be electrified.
-Construction started in June 2022 and is expected to take three years, at a total cost of 14.84 billion yuan.
+Construction started in June 2022 and was expected to take three years, at a total cost of 14.84 billion yuan.